-If you want to go to a facility that's farther away than the one closest to you, Medicare will cover only the cost of taking you to the closest appropriate facility.
-But if no facility in your area can give you the care you need, Medicare will pay for you to be taken to the nearest facility outside of your local area that can.
+If you want to skip the facility that’s closest to you in favor of a facility that's farther away, know that Medicare will cover only the cost of taking you to the closest appropriate facility.
+But if no facility in your area can give you the care you need, Medicare will pay for you to be taken to the nearest facility that can.

-If you have a sudden, serious medical emergency, such as if you're in shock, unconscious or bleeding heavily or require skilled medical care on your way to the hospital, Medicare might cover an ambulance ride if you can't be safely transported by a car or taxi.2
+If you have a sudden, serious medical emergency (such as shock, heavy bleeding or another situation that requires skilled medical care on your way to the hospital), Medicare might cover an ambulance ride if you can't be safely transported by a car or taxi.